+Teachers

+Teachers shall be responsible for the supervision of students and shall remain with students until directed otherwise.
+Responsibilities include:

+- Supervising students under their charge. - Taking steps to ensure the safety of students, staff and other individuals in the implementation of incident management protocols established in the School EOP. - Directing students in their charge to inside or outside assembly areas, in accordance with signals, warning, written notification or intercom orders according to incident management procedures established in the School EOP.

-Reporting missing students to the Incident Commander.
-Executing assignments as directed by the Incident Commander.
-Obtaining first-aid services for injured students from the school nurse or person trained in first-aid.
+- Taking attendance when class relocates to an outside or inside assembly area or evacuates to another location. - Reporting missing students to the Incident Commander. - Executing assignments as directed by the Incident Commander. - Obtaining first-aid services for injured students from the school nurse or person trained in first-aid.
 Arrange for first-aid for those unable to be moved.
+Rendering first-aid if necessary. - School staff will be trained and certified in first-aid and CPR.

+Instructional Assistants

-Rendering first-aid if necessary.
-School staff will be trained and certified in first-aid and CPR.
-Instructional Assistants Respo nsibilities include assisting teachers as directed.
-Counselors, Social Workers, and Psychologists unselors, social workers and psychologists provide assistance with the overall direction of the inc cident management procedures at the site.
-Responsibilities may include: Taking steps to ensure the safety of students, staff and other individuals in the implementation of incident management protocols established in the School EOP.
-Rendering first-aid if necessary.
-Assisting in the transfer of students, staff and other individuals when their safety is threatened by a disaster.
-Executing assignments as directed by the Incident Commander.
-Assisting with crisis intervention and recovery processes.
-School Nurses/Health Assistants Respo nsibilities include: Administering first-aid or emergency treatment as needed.
-Supervising administration of first-aid by those trained to provide it.
-Organizing first-aid and medical supplies.
-Custodians/Maintenance Personnel Respo nsibilities include: Surveying and reporting building damage to the Incident Commander.
-Controlling main shutoff valves for gas, water and electricity and ensure that no hazard results from broken or downed lines.
-Providing damage control as needed.
-Assisting in the conservation, use and disbursement of supplies and equipment.
-Keeping the Incident Commander informed of school conditions.
+Responsibilities include assisting teachers as directed.

+Counselors, Social Workers, and Psychologists

+Counselors, social workers and psychologists provide assistance with the overall direction of the incident management procedures at the site.
+Responsibilities may include:

+- Taking steps to ensure the safety of students, staff and other individuals in the implementation of incident management protocols established in the School EOP. - Rendering first-aid if necessary. - Assisting in the transfer of students, staff and other individuals when their safety is threatened by a disaster. - Executing assignments as directed by the Incident Commander. - Assisting with crisis intervention and recovery processes.

+School Nurses/Health Assistants

+- Administering first-aid or emergency treatment as needed. - Supervising administration of first-aid by those trained to provide it. - Organizing first-aid and medical supplies.

+Custodians/Maintenance Personnel

+- Surveying and reporting building damage to the Incident Commander. - Controlling main shutoff valves for gas, water and electricity and ensure that no hazard results from broken or downed lines. - Providing damage control as needed. - Assisting in the conservation, use and disbursement of supplies and equipment. - Keeping the Incident Commander informed of school conditions.

 School Secretary/Office Staff

-Responsibilities include:
+- Answering phones and assisting in receiving and providing consistent information to callers. - Providing for the safety of essential school records and documents. - Executing assignments as directed by the Incident Commander. - Providing assistance to the principal. - Assist with documentation of the incident. - Monitoring radio emergency broadcasts. - Assisting with health incidents as needed, acting as messengers, etc.

+Food Service/Cafeteria Workers

+- Using, preparing, and serving food and water on a rationed basis when the feeding of students and staff becomes necessary during an incident. - Executing assignments as directed by the Incident Commander.

+Bus Drivers/Transportation Personnel

+- Supervising the care of students if disaster occurs while students are on a bus. - Transferring students to new location when directed. - Executing assignments as directed by the Incident Commander. - Transporting individuals in need of medical attention.

+Other Staff (e.g., Itinerant Staff, Substitute Teachers)

+Responsibilities include reporting to the Incident Commander for assignments, if requested to do so.

+Students

-Answering phones and assisting in receiving and providing consistent information to callers.
-Providing for the safety of essential school records and documents.
-Executing assignments as directed by the Incident Commander.
-Providing assistance to the principal.
-Assist with documentation of the incident.
-Monitoring radio emergency broadcasts.
-Assisting with health incidents as needed, acting as messengers, etc. Food Service/Cafeteria Workers Respo nsibilities include: Using, preparing, and serving food and water on a rationed basis when the feeding of students and staff becomes necessary during an incident.
-Executing assignments as directed by the Incident Commander.
-Bus Drivers/Transportation Personnel • nsibilities include: Supervising the care of students if disaster occurs while students are on a bus.
-Transferring students to new location when directed.
-Executing assignments as directed by the Incident Commander.
-Transporting individuals in need of medical attention.
-Other Staff (e.g., Itinerant Staff, Substitute Teachers) Responsibilities include reporting to the Incident Commander for assignments, if requested to do so.
-Students Respo nsibilities include: Cooperating during emergency drills and exercises and during an incident.
-Learning to be responsible for themselves and others in an incident.
-Understanding the importance of not being a bystander by reporting situations of concern.
-Developing an awareness of natural, technological, and human-caused hazards and associated prevention, preparedness and mitigation measures.
-Taking an active part in school incident response/recovery activities, as age appropriate.
+- Cooperating during emergency drills and exercises and during an incident. - Learning to be responsible for themselves and others in an incident. - Understanding the importance of not being a bystander by reporting situations of concern. - Developing an awareness of natural, technological, and human-caused hazards and associated prevention, preparedness and mitigation measures. - Taking an active part in school incident response/recovery activities, as age appropriate.

 Parents/Guardians

-Responsibilities include: